TommyJr15/TommyJr15/README.md

 Tommy Chuta

-Hello This tutorial is about how to create a svg image and how to save an image to you files.
+Hello This tutorial is about how to create a svg image with an existing image and how to save an image to you files.
-Navigate my website using these links